EHopper/hytte/overview.md

 To empty the bucket:

 * Dig the pit
-  * Choose a patch of ~flat ground, reasonably far from any buildings - and the well!
-Preferably by the fence
+  * Choose a patch of ~flat ground, reasonably far from any buildings - and the well! - preferably by the fence
   * Mark out a ~3' square
   * Remove the sod - this may be easier in 1' x 1' (x ~4" thick) chunks
   * Dig to ~18" depth